NATIONAL ASSOCIATION OF ASSESSMENT DIRECTORS PDF

 No substantial part of the activities of the Association shall be carrying on propaganda or otherwise attempting to influence legislation (except as otherwise provided by Internal Revenue Code 501[h]), or participating in, intervening in (including the publication or distribution of statements), any political campaign on behalf of any candidate for public office.

-Part 1: Classes of Membership in this Association shall be divided into three classes: Active, Associate, and Honorary.
+Part 1: Classes of Membership in this Association shall be divided into two classes: Active and Honorary.

 Active membership.
-Active membership shall be members in good standing with current or former responsibility for educational testing programs; or from institutions involved in the construction or use of tests in settings not primarily for profit, including, but not limited to, school systems and school system research, assessment, testing, or evaluation departments.
+Active membership shall be members in good standing with current or former responsibility for educational testing programs; or from individuals involved in the construction or use of tests in settings, including, but not limited to, graduate students, school systems and school system research, assessment, testing, or evaluation departments.

 Part 2: Members in good standing are those members of the Association whose dues have been paid for the year in question but shall include Honorary Members.
 Only members in good standing may vote in elections or on Constitutional or other Association issues.